 \subsection{Normal forms}

 There are several notions of classification we can be interested in and, for each notion, there are interesting normal forms.
-Here we list a few, summing up what was done in the present article and adding a few more.
+Here we list a few, summing up what was done in the previous sections and adding a few more.